 by Team Petmasters

-1: Spend time with your pet during the day, before the fireworks and evening celebrations begin.
+Before the fireworks and evening celebrations begin, spend some time with your pet during the day.
 Go for a walk, sit with them, take them to a lake/ocean or play fetch during a daytime party.
 Your pet should be included in the fun – but in daylight when you can see them clearly and avoid dangerous situations.
 With luck, they might be worn out by the time evening comes and want to sleep!

 The 4th of July is a day to celebrate our nation and its people (and pets!).
 With these five tips, you can protect your animals and others from danger and make a pet’s most terrifying day of the year – a fun one instead!